airportyh/npmcomponent/README.md

 * `bin/fetch` - this fetchs the `all.json` file from the server hosting the component registery.
 * `bin/gather` - goes through `all.json`, removes duplicates, sorts them, and saves to `repos.json`.
 * `bin/sync` - goes through repos.json and syncs each one from the original repo down to local, modifies it, and then syncs it back up to the corresponding repo on npmcomponent.
+There are also options you can set, see `bin/sync --help`.

 All scripts assume the existence of `credentials.json` which contains the "username" and "password" for the npmcomponent account, which are, of course, secret.
+You could run the scripts to create mirrors under your own user though if you wanted to.
 The other scripts in the `bin` directory are used for quick/interactive testing.

 * `bin/delete <username>/<repo>` - delete the mirrored of target repo.
 * `bin/delete_all` - delete all mirrors.